Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 1. Use Electronic Posting (ERAs)

 Stop typing by hand if you can.
 Most insurance companies offer ERAs.
 This is a digital file that uploads directly into your billing system.
 It posts the payments, adjustments, and denials automatically.
 Your staff just needs to review it.
-This reduces typing errors significantly.
+This significantly reduces typing errors.

 2. Create a Standard Operating Procedure (SOP)

-• Write-offs: Clearly define when it is okay to write off a balance and who has the permission to do it.
+Write-offs: Clearly define when it’s acceptable to write off a balance and who has the authority to do it.

 3. Schedule Regular Audits